 Never ending research is the only way to perfection… Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away.

 The cream is white in colour and quite dense in consistency.
 It exhibits excellent spreadability and absorption qualities, taking only a minute or so to fully sink in.
 Once penetrated, there is absolutely no residue remaining.
 However, it does leave a strong scent which is to be expected from a self-proclaimed fragrant product.
-The smell is immediate and strong at first, becoming more subtle after application.
+The smell is immediate and overpowering at first, becoming more subtle shortly after application.
 It is however extremely lasting and fresh.
-Furthermore, the scents are not typically feminine or masculine so this definitely exhibits unisex appeal.
+Furthermore, the scent isn’t typically feminine or masculine so this definitely exhibits unisex appeal.
 I apply this cream every few hours and find that its aroma pleasantly lingers between applications.

 If you’ve read any of my posts, you know I am an advocate for fragrance free skincare.
 However, in this case, I review a scented hand cream so it would be foolish and unfair to criticise this product on this basis.
 Instead, I praise this hand cream for its achievements in providing a refreshing and pleasant scent that also excels at moisturising the skin, both these benefits having lasting effects.
-Of course, those sensitive to fragrance should stay clear of this product, otherwise, it is suitable for all other skin types.
+Of course, those sensitive to fragrance should stay clear of this product.

 |Lasting moisturisation||Only available online for Australians|